-7.20 Faculty-Student Relationships
+7.14.6.Faculty-Student Relationships

-1. Do not initiate or reciprocate a sexual or romantic relationship with a student enrolled in your class or under your supervision.
-Faculty entering into such relationships with an existing student are subject to judicial review, reprimand, and possible termination.
+Faculty members shall not initiate or reciprocate a sexual or romantic relationship with a student enrolled in any of their classes or under their supervision.
+Faculty members entering into such relationships with an existing student are subject to disciplinary action in accordance with Section 7.14.

-2. In cases of established sexual or romantic relationships between a faculty member and a student entering your class or coming under your supervision, disclosure of the relationship with your chair and/or dean is required to avoid or mitigate any potential conflicts of interest and/ or sexual harassment claims related to the student in question.
-Faculty are to act in a professional manner with respect to the student during class hours to avoid conflicts of interest claims that may arise from other students in the class.

-3. Faculty not disclosing existing sexual or romantic relationships with students in such cases and incurring repetitive incident claims are subject to judicial review, reprimand, and possible termination.
+In cases in which there is prior sexual or romantic relationships between a faculty member and an individual entering a faculty member’s class as a student or coming under the faculty member’s supervision as a student, the faculty member must disclose the relationship to his or her chair or equivalent and dean in order to avoid or mitigate any potential conﬂicts of interest and/ or sexual harassment claims that might arise as a result of the relationship.
+Faculty members in such relationships also have a responsibility to act in a professional manner with respect to the student during class hours to avoid conﬂicts of interest claims that may arise from other students in the class.
+Faculty members who do not disclose such prior sexual or romantic relationships with an individual who becomes their student are subject to disciplinary action in accordance with Section 7.14.